-As temperatures rise, precipitation is expected to not change uniformly.
-In areas with projected higher precipitation, it is possible that intense precipitation events will occur and cause more erosion and resuspension of sediments and mobilisation of diffuse sources of pollution^[33], ultimately resulting in higher concentrations of sediments and nutrients ending up in receiving water resources [Whitehead, et al., 2009; Vogel, et al., 1999].
+As temperatures rise, precipitation is not expected to change uniformly.
+In areas with projected higher precipitation, it is possible that intense precipitation events will occur and cause more erosion and resuspension of sediments and mobilisation of diffuse sources of pollution^[38], ultimately resulting in higher concentrations of sediments and nutrients ending up in receiving water resources [Whitehead, et al., 2009; Vogel, et al., 1999].
 In areas with projected lower precipitation, it is possible that lower minimum flows, coupled with higher rates of evaporation and evapotranspiration, will occur, resulting in less dilution capacity in receiving water resources.
-As a result, increased concentrations of contaminants can cause deoxygenation, by lowering dissolved oxygen (DO)^[35] concentrations and increasing biological oxygen demand (BOD).
+As a result, increased concentrations of contaminants can cause deoxygenation, by lowering dissolved oxygen (DO)^[39] concentrations and increasing biological oxygen demand (BOD).
 Consequently, the risk of eutrophication, especially in water resources with limited re-aeration capacity, will be increased.
 Therefore, under climate change conditions and due to the alteration of regional precipitation patterns, water resources can be expected to be exposed to increased nutrient-loading, which can ultimately lead to increased primary production and hypertrophic conditions [Whitehead, et al., 2009].

 Global warming and solar radiation have mutual connections.
-As an important source of energy, solar radiation plays a crucial role in photosynthesis in different ecosystems and is an essential factor for the growth of phytoplankton and other aquatic plants.
-If such phytoplankton and aquatic plants do not receive sufficient amounts of sunlight, they start to consume oxygen leading to the depletion of DO in the water column.
+As an important source of energy, solar radiation drives photosynthesis in most ecosystems and is an essential factor for the growth of phytoplankton and other aquatic plants.
+If phytoplankton and aquatic plants do not receive enough sunlight, they start to consume oxygen leading to the depletion of DO in the water column.
 Under anaerobic^[4] conditions, phosphorus released from sediments can lead to eutrophication.
 Algae distribution is also dependent on the intensity of solar radiation received at different depths, resulting in increased algae growth up to a maximum growth rate [Craig, et al., 2014].

-The wind will also be affected by climate change and will have direct and indirect effects on the trophic status^[130] of water resources.
-The direct effects of wind refer to the blowing of algae near the water surface to shores, forming algal blooms and changing environmental conditions.
-The indirect effect relates to the mixing effects created in the water column that enhances the mixture of nutrients and accelerates the release of nutrients from sediments.
+The wind will also be affected by climate change and will have direct and indirect effects on the trophic status^[145] of water resources.
+The direct effects of wind include the blowing of surface algae to shores, forming thick algal mats and changing environmental conditions.
+The indirect effect relates to the mixing effect created in the water column that enhances the mixture of nutrients and accelerates the release of nutrients from sediments.
 Also, as the air temperatures rise, wind mixes the warmer upper layers of water with the colder lower layers, which can speed up solubility, diffusion and transformation of pollutants.
-Changing wind action can also cause inversion^[65] of stratified layers^[125] in water columns to occur more or less frequently, causing oxygen starvation near the water surface.
+Changing wind action can also cause inversion^[76] of stratified layers^[139] in water columns to occur more or less frequently, causing oxygen starvation near the water surface.
 On the other hand, intense and high-speed winds can also restrain the formation of algal blooms by dissipating algal blooms and weakening their aggregation [George, et al., 2007].

-Therefore, poor trophic conditions^[130] in water resources is likely to be exacerbated by climate change and the protection of our invaluable water resources in a changing climate is a big and significant challenge for policymakers today, and deserves considerable attention for the sake of future generations.
+Therefore, poor trophic conditions^[145] in water resources are likely to be exacerbated by climate change; the protection of our invaluable water resources in a changing climate is a big and significant challenge for policymakers today, and deserves considerable attention for the sake of future generations.
 However, three important questions related to eutrophication in a changing climate remain to be addressed, viz.
-(1) Which are the critical climate change factors that affect eutrophication in freshwater^[55] ecosystems the most; (2) How to completely differentiate the impact of climate change from that of anthropogenic activities on eutrophication and feedback mechanism; and (3) What are the best and most feasible adaptation countermeasures for dealing with climate change's effects on eutrophication?
+(1) Which are the critical climate change factors that most affect eutrophication in freshwater^[62] ecosystems; (2) How to completely differentiate the impact of climate change from that of anthropogenic activities on eutrophication and feedback mechanisms; and (3) What are the best and most feasible adaptation counter-measures for dealing with climate change effects on eutrophication?
 [Nazari-Sharabian, et al., 2018].

-1.1.4 Inequities in access to safe sanitation, against the backdrop of a growing population
+1.1.4 Inequities in relation to access to safe sanitation (against the backdrop of a growing population)